Tommy Walker (footballer, born February 1952)

-Thomas Jackson Walker (born 20 February 1952) is an English former association footballer who played as a midfielder for Stoke City.
+Thomas Jackson Walker (born 20 February 1952) is an English former footballer who played as a midfielder for Stoke City.

 Career

 Walker was born in Newcastle-under-Lyme and began his career with local side Stoke City.
 Due to Stoke having a large number of fixtures in the 1971–72 season he made two appearances for Stoke in April 1972, away at Chelsea and Manchester United.
-He left Stoke at the end of the season for Burnley but failed to make an appearance and later played for non-league Yeovil Town.
+He left Stoke at the end of the 1972–73 season for Burnley but failed to make an appearance and later played for non-league Yeovil Town.